-- (3) The individual may possess the game indefinitely at his residence, and may there accumulate lawfully-acquired game up to the greater of: - a.
-The applicable possession limit for each species; or - b.
+- From a place authorized in subparagraph b to his residence. - (3) The individual may possess the game indefinitely at his residence, and may there accumulate lawfully-acquired game up to the greater of: - The applicable possession limit for each species; or b.
 One half of the applicable season limit for each species.